grantwinney/blog/content/posts/null-conditional-and-null-coalescing-operators/index.md

 That is just so long-winded and _boring._ We shouldn't have to type all that repetitive code out, and we don't.
 C# 6 gave us a couple new tools - the null-conditional and null-coalescing operators.

-> The code in this article is available on <a href="https://github.com/grantwinney/Surviving-WinForms/tree/master/ClarityConciseness/NullHandlingOperators">GitHub</a>, if you'd like to use it in your own projects or just follow along while you read.
+> The code in this article is available on [GitHub](https://github.com/grantwinney/Surviving-WinForms/tree/master/ClarityConciseness/NullHandlingOperators), if you'd like to use it in your own projects or just follow along while you read.

 First, let's define a few nested classes to use for examples, and then a company with a couple departments and employees to experiment with.